RemDelaporteMathurin/epidemic-simulator/README.md

 <p align="center">
     <img src="https://user-images.githubusercontent.com/40028739/76974131-1ed7e200-6931-11ea-9654-324073f08d50.png" alt="drawing" width="500"/>
 </p>
-Here we start to see the importance of taking control measures!
-As the mobility decreases, the number of dead people decreases as well!
+Here we start to see the importance of taking control measures! **As the mobility decreases, deaths decreases as well!**
-That's because if less people are sick, then obviously less people a likely to die from the disease!
+That's because if less people get sick, then obviously less people a likely to die from the disease!

 But that's not quite the way our health system works right ?
 People don't miraculously heal themselves (at least not all of them): some of them go to the hospital.
 And if there are too many patients then ... it is more likely that people will die and heal less rapidly.